Logic for Computable Functions: Basic idea

 Theorems in the system are terms of a special "theorem" abstract data type.
 The general mechanism of abstract data types of ML ensures that theorems are derived using only the inference rules given by the operations of the theorem abstract type.
 Users can write arbitrarily complex ML programs to compute theorems; the validity of theorems does not depend on the complexity of such programs, but follows from the soundness of the abstract data type implementation and the correctness of the ML compiler.

 Advantages

 The LCF approach provides similar trustworthiness to systems that generate explicit proof certificates but without the need to store proof objects in memory.
 The Theorem data type can be easily implemented to optionally store proof objects, depending on the system's run-time configuration, so it generalizes the basic proof-generation approach.
 The design decision to use a general-purpose programming language for developing theorems means that, depending on the complexity of programs written, it is possible to use the same language to write step-by-step proofs, decision procedures, or theorem provers.

 Disadvantages

 Trusted computing base

 The implementation of the underlying ML compiler adds to the trusted computing base.
-Work on CakeML resulted in a formally verified ML compiler, alleviating some these concerns.
+Work on CakeML resulted in a formally verified ML compiler, alleviating some of these concerns.